History of The Great Smoky Mountains

 The Great Smoky Mountains National Park is the most visited national park in the United States with over 10 million visitors each year.
-There’s over 800 square miles of beautiful wooded forestry, hiking trails and driving routes in the Great Smoky Mountains National Park.
-With so much to see in the park, you can spend an endless number of hours exploring and hiking to see all of the historical areas, old cabins and majestic wildlife.
+There’s over 800 miles of beautiful wooded forest and hiking trails, along with scenic drives in the Great Smoky Mountains National Park.
+With so much to see in the park, you can spend an endless number of hours exploring and hiking to see all of the historical areas, old cabins, and majestic wildlife.

 The national park is covered in hiking trails, from one end to the other.
 When you make your way into the mountains, you won’t have trouble finding a trail.
-We recommend researching some of the popular hiking trails before your visit, so you know the difficulty level of each trail.
+We recommend researching some of the popular hiking trails before your visit so you know the difficulty level of each trail.
+You can't go wrong with any trail you choose!

 The History of the Great Smoky Mountains National Park